LearnBoost/express-mongoose/Readme.md

       });
     });

-  Just pass a Query or Promise in and the result will be rendered as json.
+  With `res.send` support you can pass a Query or Promise and the result will be rendered as json.
   If an error occurs, the error will be next()ed along as expected.

     app.get('/send', function (req, res) {